khaleel-git/DevOPS/k8s/README.md

 kubectl logs -n kube-system kube-controller-manager-<pod-name>
 ```

-#### Replication Controller
+#### Replication Controller vs ReplicaSet
-Ensures that a specified number of pod replicas are running at any given time.
+Replication Controller ensures that a specified number of pod replicas are running at any given time.
+However, it is considered older technology and has been mostly replaced by ReplicaSet, which provides more advanced features.

 ```yaml
 # Example Replication Controller configuration